-The problem here is mistakenly identifying this mental continuum with the particular rebirth in which the karma ripens.
+The problem here is mistakenly identifying this mental continuum with the particular rebirth in which the karmic aftermath ripens.
 Many things ripen in each lifetime.
-One particular set of karmic aftermath, or a combination of them, will cause a rebirth and millions of other sets of karmic aftermath will ripen into what happens in that lifetime.
+One particular set of karmic aftermath, or a combination of them, will cause a rebirth and millions of other sets of karmic aftermath will ripen into experiencing what happens in that lifetime.
 Each mental continuum has no beginning, which means that the mental continuum experiences being every possible life form and doing every possible type of constructive or destructive action.
-If we look at the abuse as "the poor little girl didn’t deserve this," it is looking at it from a very limited perspective, really identifying with just that form and just that lifetime and thinking that nothing else affects it.
-To say that she is to blame for what happened adds further misconceptions, the whole idea of guilt and punishment, which is alien to the Buddhist view of Karma.
-To say she deserved it implies there is somebody else sending punishment.
+If we look at the abuse as “the poor little child didn’t deserve this,” it is looking at it from a very limited perspective, really identifying with just that form and just that lifetime and thinking that nothing else affects it.
+To say that the child is to blame for what happened adds further misconceptions, the whole idea of guilt and punishment, which is alien to the Buddhist view of karma.
+To say the child deserved it implies there is somebody else sending punishment.
 Buddhism never says that.

 Only a Buddha Knows Karma Fully

 Since there are a million causes, what happens comes down to being random.

 It is not random.
 It comes down to only the omniscient mind of a Buddha being able to consider every single factor in the universe that is affecting us.
 That is why only a Buddha can really understand karma.
 This does not mean that Buddha determines what is going to happen.
 It is not Buddha’s choice.
 It is not that it is predetermined, which implies that someone else has decided what is going to happen and it can’t be changed.
 It can be changed.
 Buddha knows what we need to do to be able to change it in such a way that if we make this tiny little change now, the consequences will be enormous for us and for all future generations and for everybody that we meet.
 The vastness of karmic consequences is unbelievable.